MicrosoftDocs/cloud-adoption-framework/docs/manage/considerations/protect.md

 ## Translate protection and recovery conversations

 The workloads that power business operations consist of applications, data, virtual machines (VMs), and other assets.
-Each of those assets might require a different approach to protection and recovery.
+Those assets might require a different approach to protection and recovery.
 The important aspect of this discipline is to establish a consistent commitment within the management baseline, which can provide a starting point during business discussions.

 At a minimum, each asset that supports any given workload should have a baseline approach with a clear commitment to speed of recovery (recovery time objectives, or RTO) and risk of data loss (recovery point objectives, or RPO).